 Features of the software:

-EUROSmpi provides services, which facilitate the implementation of applications for distributed systems.
-The goal of a distributed system is the parallelization of a program execution, in order to achieve shorter run times.
-In order for multiple processors to execute together particular task, communication and synchronization mechanisms are necessary.
-The EUROSmpi interface implements the services of the MPI 1.1 standard (MPI: Message Passing Interface), but not to the full extend.
+EUROSmpi provides services that facilitate the implementation of applications for distributed systems.
+The goal of a distributed system is the parallelization of program execution, in order to achieve shorter run times.
+In order for multiple processors to execute in parallel, communication and synchronization mechanisms are necessary.
+The EUROSmpi interface implements the services of the MPI 1.1 standard (MPI: Message Passing Interface), but not to the full extent.

 The EUROSmpi interface can be roughly divided into the following functional categories:

 • Initialization services

 • Services for synchronization, for example waiting for the arrival of messages